gaborbata/jpass/README.md

 --------
 You can find the latest distribution packages under the [releases](https://github.com/gaborbata/jpass/releases) link.

-For Windows, you can also install JPass using [scoop](https://scoop.sh/):
+For Windows, you can also install JPass using [scoop](https://scoop.sh/) from the `extras` bucket:

+    scoop bucket add extras
-    scoop install jpass.json
+    scoop install jpass

 How to compile
 --------------